iamjxf/sstc/README.md

 # sstc
-Rural Solutions Portal - sample files
+Rural Solutions Portal - Sample files and fixes

+** All updated/edited files will be logged here<br>
+** Some files are from original design and may not reflect Julio's custom code<br>
+** As specific pages are fixed they will be linked below<br>

-See Home Page Here:<br><a href="http://htmlpreview.github.com/?https://github.com/iamjxf/sstc/blob/master/rsp-home.html" target="_blank">RuralSolutionsPortal - Home</a>
+See Home Page Here:<br><a href="http://htmlpreview.github.com/?https://github.com/iamjxf/sstc/blob/master/rsp-home.html" target="_blank">RuralSolutionsPortal - Home [updated 6/21/18]</a>